PECE-project/drupal-pece/src/docs/source/intro.rst

 researchers in new ways, enables new kinds of analyses and data visualization, and activates researchers’ engagement with public problems and diverse audiences.
 PECE is at the center of a research project that explores how digital infrastructure can be designed to support collaborative hermeneutics.
 PECE has been built and is governed by an interdisciplinary design group centered at Rensselaer Polytechnic Institute (Troy, New York, USA).
-PECE will be available for download and use by other research groups by December 2015.

 While designed to support the particular needs of experimental ethnography projects, PECE provides a general model for the digital humanities, and